Denominational Affiliation and Doctrinal Statement

 - Teaching sound doctrine to equip believers for growth and service,

 - Cultivating a fellowship of loving encouragement and joyful worship, and

 - Ministering to the needs of the church and the world in the name of Jesus.

 Commitment to Missions

-Our church has sponsored several missions over the years: Welcome Home Mission (1945) which later became Westwood Baptist Church, the group which became Trinity Baptist Church in 1963, Beech Grove Baptist (1975), Boynton Valley Baptist (1991, in partnership with Highland Baptist Church), and assisted Trinity Baptist and Duck River Association in sponsoring what became Nuevo Horizonte in 2001.
+Our church has sponsored several missions over the years: Welcome Home Mission (1945) which later became Westwood Baptist Church, the group which became Trinity Baptist Church in 1963, Beech Grove Baptist (1975), and Boynton Valley Baptist (1991, in partnership with Highland Baptist Church).

 When the Acts of Tennessee formed Coffee County and Manchester in 1835-1836, Lot 56 was designated for the regular Baptist Church.
 The 1853 report of the Baptist Association notes that a church was constituted with nine members in that year, but the 1856 report says the Manchester church was not represented and was eventually dropped from the roll of churches.